Tinder/Layout/README.md

 Layout is a wrapper around the Apple platform Auto Layout SDK and provides a less verbose DSL to aid in adoption and ease troubleshooting UI layout issues.
 Projects with large codebases use this type of programmatic UI code instead of visual WYSIWYG editors (such as Xcode storyboards) to avoid unmanageable merge conflicts that occur in file formats such as XML (the serialized format of Xcode storyboards).

 Code written with Layout leverages a high fidelity syntax, meaning it is easy to visualize the UI layout that the code represents.
 However, Layout does not limit the native Auto Layout capabilities in any way, which can readily be used along with the Layout API.
 In recent years, mobile platforms have seen the introduction of declarative UI frameworks such as SwiftUI and Jetpack Compose which realize significantly reduced learning curves.
-Layout also takes a declarative approach, in this case for the UIKit framework.
+While not a declarative framework, Layout utilizes a similar declarative style, in this case for the UIKit framework.

 ## Minimum Requirements